The best sports for cerebral palsy are the ones that keep your child active, engaged, and safe.

 Although getting into the pool may not seem like the safest idea for individuals with motor impairments, there are many safety measures that can be used.
 This includes the use of flotation devices and ensuring a caregiver, instructor, or therapist is attentively watching and positioned nearby.

 About 50-60% of people with cerebral palsy can walk on their own.
 However, it’s possible that even more than that can run.

 How’s this possible?
-The brain damage that causes cerebral palsy does not worsen or improve over time, but it does need some time to stabilize.
+The brain damage that causes cerebral palsy does not worsen or improve over time, but it may need some time to stabilize.